Skip to content

 Definition: The process of releasing and providing relief from strong or repressed emotions.

-Introduced to psychology: Sigmund Freud and Josef Breuer (1895)
+Introduced to psychology by: Sigmund Freud and Josef Breuer (1895).

 Wikipedia: Catharsis